Updated: Nov 18, 2022

 You may be entitled to file a personal injury claim in California if you or a family member has been hurt due to someone else's negligence.
 California's personal injury laws aim to reimburse accident victims and make negligent parties accountable.

 The amount of money you receive is determined by several variables, including the type of injuries you have, property damages, medical expenditures, and emotional distress.

 Some of these damages are non-economic, and determining how much a liable party should pay for them requires proof and sufficient rationale.
 For example, you'll need sound reasoning and evidence of your mental and emotional difficulties to establish emotional distress damages.

 A California Car Accident Lawyer will have extensive experience in this field.
 They'll know how to assess the situation, gather evidence, and make a strong case for you.
-Please contact one of our prescreened Personal Injury Attorneys in California if you require immediate assistance.
+Please contact our prescreened car accident lawyers if you require immediate assistance.

 Who Can Be Held Liable For Your Rental Car Accident In California?